MicrosoftDocs/ai-builder/ai-builder-docs/prebuilt-business-card.md

 If you want to use this prebuilt model in PowerApps using the Business card reader component.
 You can find more information in [Use business card reader component in PowerApps](business-card-reader-component-in-powerapps.md).

-## Use in Microsoft Power Automate
+## Use in Power Automate

-If you want to use this prebuilt model in Microsoft Power Automate, you can find more information in [Use business card model in Microsoft Power Automate](flow-business-card-reader.md).
+If you want to use this prebuilt model in Power Automate, you can find more information in [Use business card model in Power Automate](flow-business-card-reader.md).

 ## Supported language, format and size